bahaidev/bahaiwritings/README.md

 1. Waiting: Once stabilized, target `TextBrowser` dependency by tagged version.

-1. Waiting: Once implemented, apply `prefer_alias` to Qur'an and Bible

 1. ONGOING:

     1. Ensure `notextbrowser` branch is kept up to date with `master`